jgmalcolm/jgmalcolm.github.io/_drafts/wikipedia-hacks.md

      title="Using the WideSkin theme reclaims the wasted space on the left.
 Those rarely used links are now in a toolbar dropdown.">
      <img src="/images/wikipedia-hacks-full.png"></a>
   <a href="/images/wikipedia-hacks-full-before.png" data-gallery="wiki"
-     title="Normal Wikipedia has a sidebar on the left that takes up valuable screen real estate."></a>
+     title="Default Wikipedia has a sidebar on the left that takes up valuable screen real estate."></a>
 </div>